Entrepreneurs

 Early Life

-Both of Ramsey’s parents were real estate developers, so it was natural for him to be drawn into the industry from an early age.
+Both of David Ramsey’s parents were real estate developers, so it was natural for him to be drawn into the industry from an early age.
 Ramsey attended and graduated from Antioch High School and the University of Tennessee, Knoxville.
 His Bachelor of Science degree was in finance and real estate.

 Real Estate Career